jalpeetpkorat/Sadistic_Narcissists_COVID-19_Global_Trend_Dashboard/README.md

 2. **data_processing.py**
    - Loads and processes the datasets.
    - Formats and cleans data for use in the dashboard.

 3. **callbacks.py**
    - Defines the callback logic to dynamically update graphs based on user input.

 4. **visualizations.py**
    - Defines the user interface layout using Dash components.

-5. **data/**
-   - Contains the source data files for confirmed cases, deaths, and vaccinations.

 ---

 ## How to Run the Project